larksuite/rsmpeg/README.md

 1. FFmpeg linking: refer to [`rusty_ffmpeg`](https://github.com/CCExtractor/rusty_ffmpeg)'s documentation for how to use environment variables to statically or dynamically link FFmpeg.

-2. Advanced usage of rsmpeg: Check out the `tests` and `examples` folder.
+2. Advanced usage of rsmpeg: Check out the `tests` folder.

 ## Contributors